Three Main Features of the The Affordable Care Act

 2. Employer Mandate for Applicable Large Employers

-Starting 2014, employers with an average of 50 or more full-time equivalent employees during the previous calendar year are required to offer “affordable” coverage with “minimum essential health benefits” to their workers.
+Starting in 2014, employers with an average of 50 or more full-time equivalent employees during the previous calendar year are required to offer affordable health insurance coverage with “minimum essential health benefits” to their workers.
 Companies who fail to comply with this requirement will pay a penalty on their tax return.

 Minimum essential health benefits include: